 The Lotus Cortina Is Born

-In summary, these changes to the Cortina designed by Lotus were:
+In summary, the changes to the Cortina designed by Lotus were:

 The Twincam engine was mated to the Elan close ratio gearbox, which had an aluminium tailpiece, remote and bell housing to reduce weight.
 The carburettors obtained cold air via an air cleaner in the nose of the car, and the engine was cooled by a larger capacity radiator.
 The propshaft was one piece with the main tube diameter of 3 inches and the ends swaged to take standard production UJs.